hrgdavor/java-hipster-ioc/README.md

 Context also can have dependencies like beans. ... maybe they are not too diferent

-Services are allowed to inject whole world as dependency, just not get services from it in constructor.
+Beans are allowed to inject own where they are defined context as dependency.
+Beans must not call any methods of injected dependencies(other beans or contexts) except if it is an immutable record like config that is guaranteed to be loaded beforehand .

-Main reason to inject own world as a dependency is for classes that create parent context
+Main reason to inject own context as a dependency is for classes that need to call factory methods from the context.

 # !!!!!!! ignore text below, AI mumbo jumbo, needs review, just a skeleton text